Precious Emuejeraye

 Precious Emuejeraye (born 21 March 1983) is a professional footballer who last played for Churchill Brothers in the I-League.
-Born in Nigeria, he represents the Singapore national team.
+Born in Nigeria, he plays for the Singapore national team.
 Now, he coaches in the Liverpool International Academy in Singapore.

 Club career

-Jurong FC
+Jurong Town

-Emuejeraye came to Singapore in 2002 from Nigeria after being signed by the now-defunct S-League side Jurong FC.
-He made his debut for Jurong on February 21, 2002 against Sembawang Rangers and scored his first goal for the club in the Singapore Cup semi-final against Geylang United in the same year.
+Emuejeraye came to Singapore in 2002 from Nigeria after being signed by the now-defunct S-League side Jurong Town.
+He made his debut for Jurong Town on February 21, 2002, against Sembawang Rangers and scored his first goal for the club in the Singapore Cup semi-final against Geylang United in the same year.

 Young Lions

 Even though Jurong FC folded a year later, his impressive performances in league did not go unnoticed, as the Young Lions signed him next.

 Gombak United

 In 2006, Gombak United snapped up the burly defender after doing well in his 3 years with the Young Lions.
 He won the 2008 Singapore League Cup with the bulls.